Correct-by-Design Control Synthesis of Stochastic Multi-agent Systems: a Robust Tensor-based Solution: Appendix

 \end{tightdisplay} This proves the proposition by induction.

 \end{proof}

 {\bfseries Proof of Theorem~\ref{theorem:branch_length_lossProb}} \begin{proof} It is trivial that

-We re-write the inequality $(\ast)$ in Proposition~\ref{prop:fht} as
+We re-write the inequality \eqref{eq:fht_inequa} in Proposition~\ref{prop:fht} as

 where $\mathbb{P}(H_{\hat{\spaceX} \times \{q_f\}}(\hat{x},q) < h) $ denotes the probability the controlled system product reaches the accepted state within $h-1$ control steps.
-Each vertex $v(z)$ with $h-1$ predecessors defines the probability of a unique accepted path of length $h-1$, therefore, such probability can be lower bounded by the vertices' values, i.e.,
+Based on Theorem~\ref{theorem:tree_to_value_function}, such probability can be lower bounded by the vertices' values, i.e.,

-where $\mathcal{L}_{Q_{h-1}}^{-1} (q):Q\rightarrow \mathcal{Z} $ gives the vertices set in $\mathcal{G}_{h-1}$ which is labeled $q$, and $\mathcal{D}_i^q$ is the set containing $q$-labeled vertices, each of which has exactly $i$ predecessors, defined as in \eqref{eq:same_predecessor}. \end{proof}
+where $\mathcal{L}_{Q_{h-1}}^{-1} (q):Q\rightarrow \setnodes $ gives the vertices set in $\mathcal{G}_{h-1}$ which is labeled $q$, and $\mathcal{D}_i^q$ is the set containing $q$-labeled vertices, each of which has exactly $i$ predecessors, defined as in \eqref{eq:same_predecessor}. \end{proof}

-\begin{lemma} Suppose $\hat{\mdpM}^{i} \preceq_0^{\delta^{i}} \mdpM^{i}$ with simulation relation $\relation^{i}$ as defined in Definition~\ref{def:simulation-relation} and a mapping $\pi_q^{i}: \hat{\spaceX}^{i} \rightarrow \hat{\spaceU}^{i}$ for all $i\in \{1,\ldots,N\}$ is given.
+\begin{lemma} Suppose $\hat{\mdpM}^{i} \preceq_0^{\delta^{i}} \mdpM^{i}$ with simulation relation $\relation_{i}$ as defined in Definition~\ref{def:simulation-relation} and a mapping $\pi_q^{i}: \hat{\spaceX}_{i} \rightarrow \hat{\spaceU}_{i}$ for all $i\in \{1,\ldots,N\}$ is given.
 Let the tensor components of $v(\hat{x},x,q)$ and $v(\hat{x},q)$ have following inequality

-Then for $(\hat{x}_i,x_i)\in \relation^{i}$ and for $i\in \{1,\ldots,N\}$,
+Then for $(\hat{x}_{i},x_{i})\in \relation_{i}$ and for $i\in \{1,\ldots,N\}$,

 \end{lemma}